Master of Science in Speech Language Pathology

 For future program improvement, program outcomes will be evaluated based on several benchmarks.
 First, the passing scores on the first trial of the ASHA Praxis examination will be tracked.
 The Praxis examination in speech-language pathology assesses the beginning practitioners' understanding of essential content and current practices.
 The examination is also required for the state credentialing and ASHA certification.
 Second, data pertaining to educational pursuits (e.g., Ph.D.), career opportunities (hiring rates), and the type of employment (e.g., medical setting or public school) will be collected and analyzed.
 Third, feedback obtained from a variety of sources will be elicited to assess students’ learning experience and readiness for employment.
-The sources of feedback may include, but not limited to, exit surveys of graduating students, interview of students’ clinical supervisors in the community, online surveys of past alumni, and communication with graduates’ employers.
+The sources of feedback may include, but are not limited to: exit surveys of graduating students, interviews of students’ clinical supervisors in the community, online surveys of past alumni, and communication with graduates’ employers.
 Periodic contact through the School of Health Professions Director of Development will allow data collection of program satisfaction and readiness for employment via short surveys.

 MSLP 5000.
 Neurological Bases of Speech, Hearing and Language.
 3 Credit Hours.